jealvarez/terraforn-aws-autoscaling/README.md

 # **Immutable Web Server Application Load Balancer**

-Creates an immutable two web servers on private networks.
+Creates a web servers through the autoscaling group on private networks.
 The web servers accept requests through the application load balancer and these ones are available through NAT gateways.

 ## **Author**